7 Tips to Improve Communication and Teamwork

 Work situations can get emotional, which can influence your clarity.
 Stay on topic, use the correct words and enunciate.
 If you’re not sure of the meaning of a word, don’t use it.
 When you use the wrong words, you will not be understood and people will doubt your competency the more it happens.

 It is also important to avoid mixed messages.
 If you need more time to complete a thought before communicating about your ideas, take it.
 Schedule a time for your conversation later in the day or week.
 Make eye contact – which conveys truth and honor – and use intentional gestures.
-You can send the wrong message through body language or tone, which defeats the purpose of your attempt to communicate.
+You can send the wrong message through body language or tone, which defeats the purpose of your attempt to communicate effectively.
 This is especially important when discussing anything emotional.
 When it comes to messaging a team member, the same rules apply.
 Take more time to think about the words you use and how you think your coworker will interpret them.

 The timing of your message is just as critical as the execution.
 Assess their mood, and use that as a gauge.
 For instance, if you know your team member is currently stressed, overwhelmed, or rushing to meet a deadline, hold off on communicating anything that could be conveyed as negative if possible.
 Wait until they are in a better headspace, and then come back to it.

-(3) Practice
+(3) Practice effective communication

 There are some additional tactics for effective team communication that you can practice within conversations or on your own: